erickhun/blog/content/posts/your-money-is-not-yours.md

 - In the US, before 2020, the Federal Reserve asked banks to keep 10% of customers' deposits at all times.
 However, [since 2020](https://www.federalreserve.gov/monetarypolicy/reservereq.htm), due to the economic impact of the COVID-19 pandemic, the Fed eliminated all reserve requirements for depository institutions.
 They, however, have to follow the LCR rules, like the US and Asia (cf next paragraph).
 - In Europe and Asia, banks need to follow the LCR (Liquidity Coverage Ratio) rules.
 It is a regulatory standard asking banks to hold sufficient HQLAs (cash or any assets that can be quickly converted to cash) to cover net cash outflows over a 30-day stress period.
 The value they have to keep against the deposited money is [clearly defined](https://www.eba.europa.eu/sites/default/documents/files/documents/10180/2751085/c465a8e4-a8a6-407b-9ca7-d9e1572c922e/Annex%20VI%20%28Annex%2025%20%28LCR%29%29.pdf).

 The LCR is defined with a score in %, 100% meaning they could endure an "outflow of cash" of 30 days.
 The more, the better.
-The LCR score is available in each financial statement of any banks if you are curious about yours.

 [The world average score](https://www.bis.org/bcbs/dashboards.htm) is 138%.
 Europe being first with 150%, the rest of the world (144%), and the US 120%:

 ![LCR world average, US, Europe graph](/img/bank-money-is-not-your-money/LCR-average-europe-us.png)